dohyeonkim214/adhd_planner/README.md

 This individual project aims to develop a web application specifically designed to support individuals with ADHD and other mental health conditions.
 The application will combine a user-friendly front end, a robust back end, and advanced artificial intelligence functionalities to provide personalized and effective support for users.
+Still, there is many ADHD tools to manage time or tasks, however, they are not based on psychological ground, or neurological ground.

 ==Target Audience==